MOTORSPORT, HEAVY GOODS VEHICLE, WASTE RECYCLING AND SPECIALIST FIRE SUPPRESSION

-Environmentally friendly in the true sense of the word.
+Capable of fighting Class A, B, D or F type fires.
+Environmentally friendly in the real sense of the word.

 100% biodegradable, non-toxic, non-corrosive, non-slip, safe to handle, soluble in water and indefinite shelf life.

-Due to its use across Motorsport, it has been tested on some of the most volatile fuels known.
+Due to its use across motorsport, it has been tested on some of the most volatile fuels known.
 This is why you not only find it in the fire engines at Drag Racing (Santa Pod) but also in their cars.
-Top Fuel and others use Cold Fire® and if you have ever seen a Methanol fire (not that you can see it, it burns invisibly) at the starting tree with the driver strapped into their 10,000 horsepower monster, you will understand why you need a product like Cold Fire®.
-It’s very different fighting a fire when you can see it, but with Cold Fire®, you point, drench and you know it’s out.
+Top Fuel and others use Cold Fire and if you have ever seen a Methanol fire (not that you can see it, it burns invisibly) at the starting tree with the driver strapped into their 10,000 horsepower monster, you will understand why you need a product like Cold Fire.
+It’s very different fighting a fire when you can see it, but with Cold Fire, you point, drench and you know it’s out.

-So you have now seen how Cold Fire® works, now let us show you why it’s simply a better choice for all types of fire suppression.
+So you have now seen how Cold Fire works, now let us show you why it’s simply a better choice for all types of fire suppression.

 Remember, it’s not a Foam or Dry Powder.
-There are so many benefits for using Cold Fire® over both of these agents, and this also includes water in many cases.
-Cold Fire® is clean so there is NO clean-up required and this can be one of the biggest factors of down-time after any fire suppression system has been activated.
+There are so many benefits for using Cold Fire over both of these agents, and this also includes water in many cases.
+Cold Fire is clean so there is NO clean-up required and this can be one of the biggest factors of down-time after any fire suppression system has been activated.
 Let us look at this area in a little more detail.

 If you use a foam-based fire suppression system and it is activated in a vehicle, in a property or any other situation you are in most cases left with a foamy mess.
 If you don’t clean this down straight away, you might be left with a now crusty mess also.
 Many foams are manufactured with toxic chemicals, these can and do, cause corrosion, this corrosion is not always obvious and can cause a myriad of failures many weeks or even months later.

 Now there are systems out there that use both foam and dry powder.
-These individually are an interesting bunch of chemicals, mix them together and you have a very different cocktail indeed.
+These individually, are an interesting bunch of chemicals, mix them together and you have a very different cocktail indeed.
 Foam, as mentioned, will cause corrosion if not cleaned off straight away, however dry powder has its own unique issues.
 Dry powder is not only corrosive but when you add moisture (i.e. water or foam) it can create an acidic solution.
 This dry powder that finds its way into electrics can at a later stage cause all sorts of worrying issues with electrical failures, and dry powder that gets sucked into the engine, well, it won’t be a happy ending.

-You will find more details on standards on the Cold Fire® on its own page, but standards used in fire suppression systems are an altogether more tricky topic.
+You will find more details on standards on the Cold Fire on its own page, but standards used in fire suppression systems are an altogether more tricky topic.
 For example, standards for Sprinkler and Misting systems vary in a number of different ways and echo many of the issues faced with wetting agents here in the UK, misting systems are still developing and we feel, misunderstood.

 Currently, your sprinkler system standard covers everything from components used through to installation and their design.
 Misting, on the other hand, has very little within its standards, but don’t think this is because they don’t need it, they do.
 Misting has many benefits over the traditional sprinkler system.
 It uses less water (a good thing) so you can get less property damage and clean-up, they are generally more efficient and the system can be a lot smaller without the need for large tanks of water.

 Water misting is not the answer to all though, large areas can cause issues for a misting system, and the weather can play a big part when the misting droplet can have a surface area 100 times greater than the volume of water released from a sprinkler system, so depending on your requirements, you choose the right system.
-Now as with Cold Fire®, the UK does not have a published standard, again you need to go to the US and the NFPA (National Fire Protection Association) 750 Standard on Water Mist.
+Now as with Cold Fire, the UK does not have a published standard, again you need to go to the US and the NFPA (National Fire Protection Association) 750 Standard on Water Mist.

-So where does this leave Cold Fire®?
+So where does this leave Cold Fire?

 Motorsports and Vehicle Systems

-Across the globe there are serval standards that include wetting agents, you won’t be too surprised to learn here in the UK they are playing catch-up, however, it’s not all doom and gloom.
-We have already mentioned that Indy Car, but there is also NASCAR who have vehicle standards that use Cold Fire®.
+Across the globe there are several standards that include wetting agents, you won’t be too surprised to learn here in the UK they are playing catch-up, however, it’s not all doom and gloom.
+We have already mentioned that Indy Car, but there is also NASCAR who have vehicle standards that use Cold Fire.
 We recently had one of our partner suppliers Lifeline Fire and Safety Systems pass one of the toughest vehicle suppression standards out there, the FIA 8865 (Plumbed-in and hand-held fire extinguisher systems) and they have plans to pass further FIA standards this year.

 Motorsport is often unique in their requirements for fire suppression due to the already mentioned CRAZY FUELS they use, because of this they tend to have their own set of standards, however, they do have to follow international law.
-Foams used within the motorsport industry will be affected by the European Commission Regulation, EU 2017/100 mentioned in our Cold Fire® page.
-Cold Fire® is not affected by any of these new regulations and can be used now.
+Foams used within the motorsport industry will be affected by the European Commission Regulation, EU 2017/100 mentioned in our Cold Fire page.
+Cold Fire is not affected by any of these new regulations and can be used now.

 We are currently developing a range of specialist vehicle suppression systems that will include large wheeled vehicles.
 There will also be systems that use our clean agent for buses and coaches as they continue to change to greener methods and move to hybrid and full electric.
-British Touring Car Championship is another to switch over to a Cold Fire® based system.
+British Touring Car Championship is another to switch over to a Cold Fire based system.